norswap/autumn/doc/autumn/peg.md

 Top-down recursive descent parsers work well and are pretty intuitive, but they are at odds with the most popular grammar formalism: Context Free Grammars (CFG).
 Explaining CFGs is out of scope for this document (the [wikipedia article] is pretty good).
-However we will say that CFGs are *generative*: where PEG formalize a way to recognize the strings in a language, PEGs formalize a way to generate all the strings in the language.
+However we will say that CFGs are *generative*: where PEG formalize a way to recognize the strings in a language, CFGs formalize a way to generate all the strings in the language.

 [wikipedia article]: https://en.wikipedia.org/wiki/Context-free_grammar